How to Install phpMyAdmin on Debian 12

 Step 1.3: Install PHP on Debian 12

-The PHP programming language and coding environment are essential for running a web application like phpMyAdmin.
-Install core PHP packages and Apache and MySQL plugins with the following command:
+The PHP programming language and development environment are essential for running a web application like phpMyAdmin.
+Install core PHP packages and Apache/MySQL plugins with the following command:

 sudo apt -y install php php-cgi php-mysqli php-pear php-mbstring libapache2-mod-php php-common php-phpseclib php-mysql